Quick Facts

 Get a special academic rate on Britannica Premium.

 During that time Lupino continued to act, and her notable acting credits included Women’s Prison (1955), in which she played a sadistic warden; The Big Knife (1955), an adaptation of Clifford Odets’s play, with Lupino as the wife of a cheating actor; and While the City Sleeps (1956), Fritz Lang’s crime drama about a serial killer.
 Lupino was a star (1953–56) of the dramatic television anthology Four Star Playhouse and appeared with her third husband, Howard Duff, in the television sitcom Mr. Adams and Eve (1957–58); she also was cast in countless television shows as a guest star.
-In 1966 she directed her last motion picture, the innocuous but pleasant comedy The Trouble with Angels; it centres on a rebellious teen (Hayley Mills) who makes life difficult for the mother superior (Rosalind Russell) at a convent school in Pennsylvania.
+In 1966 she directed her last motion picture, the innocuous but pleasant comedy The Trouble with Angels; it centers on a rebellious teen (Hayley Mills) who makes life difficult for the mother superior (Rosalind Russell) at a convent school in Pennsylvania.
 Lupino then helmed several television shows before retiring from directing in 1968.

 Lupino subsequently focused on her acting career, and many of her later roles were on TV series, including The Streets of San Francisco, Columbo, Ellery Queen, and Charlie’s Angels.
 The most notable of her later motion-picture performances came in Sam Peckinpah’s Junior Bonner (1972), a drama in which she portrayed the mother of an aging rodeo star (Steve McQueen).
 From 1975 a series of health problems impaired her ability to work, and she was forced to retire after starring in My Boys Are Good Boys (1978).
 Her memoir Ida Lupino: Beyond the Camera (cowritten with Mary Ann Anderson) was published posthumously in 2011.